What is phishing ?

 • Victims are chosen by their job position, experience level, and other factors that indicate their ability to provide access to sensitive data.

-• Phishers mine social media and past data breaches for information that could assist in personalizing the email and understanding what would motivate a victim to respond to a phishing email.
+• Phishers mine open source intelligence (OSINT) such as social media and past data breaches for information that could assist in personalizing the email and understanding what would motivate a victim to respond to a phishing email.

-• Hackers research the target company to learn which brands they do business with, including their business partners, software providers, and banks or other financial partners.
+• Hackers also use OSINT about the target company to learn which brands they do business with, including their business partners, software providers, and banks or other financial partners.

 Brand impersonation